6 ECMAScript Data Types and Values

 The semantics of Shared Data Blocks is defined using Shared Data Block events by the memory model.
 Abstract operations below introduce Shared Data Block events and act as the interface between evaluation semantics and the event semantics of the memory model.
 The events form a candidate execution, on which the memory model acts as a filter.
 Please consult the memory model for full semantics.

-Shared Data Block events are modeled by Records, defined in the memory model.
+Shared Data Block events are modelled by Records, defined in the memory model.

 The following abstract operations are used in this specification to operate upon Data Block values: